-The theme of the 33rd Turin International Book Fair is a supernova, the eruption of a star which reflects an explosion of ideas, commented Nigerian novelist Chimamanda Ngozi Adichie at a presentation given at the opening of the fair on Thursday 14th October.
+The theme of the 33rd Turin International Book Fair is a supernova, the eruption of a star that reflects an explosion of ideas, commented Nigerian novelist Chimamanda Ngozi Adichie at a presentation given at the opening of the fair on Thursday, 14th October 2021.
 The name of this year’s fair is both a homage to Italian poet Dante Alighieri on the 700th anniversary of his death and a reference to the stars.

-The Salone Internazionale del Libro di Torino is Italy’s largest book trade fair, and after a respite caused by the pandemic, the fair returned last week and this weekend true-to-form, pulling in hundreds of thousands of visitors to hundreds of publishers’ and bookshops’ stands.
+The Salone Internazionale del Libro di Torino is Italy’s largest book trade fair.
+After a respite caused by the pandemic, the fair returned last week and this weekend true-to-form, pulling in hundreds of thousands of visitors to hundreds of publishers’ and bookshops’ stands.

 In-between two worlds